ecsdeployer/ecsdeployer/www/docs/cmd/ecsdeployer_check.md

   -c, --config string   Configuration file to check -h, --help            help for check
   -q, --quiet           Quiet mode: no output
-      --show            Show the JSONified project config.
-(How the deployer is interpreting it)
 ```

 ## Global Options